emreyasar/GitUserSearch/README.md

 # GitUserSearch

-The App uses a set of Android Jetpack libraries plus Retrofit to dispay data from REST API(Unsplash).
+The App uses a set of Android Jetpack libraries plus Retrofit to search users and display its details by using GitHUB API.
 The App uses Kotlin.

 ### Prerequisites